 Tables: across one column (max total 65 characters width including three character space between each column) - estimate 1/4 or 1/2 page depending on length of table; across two columns - estimate 1/2 or 1 page depending on the length of the table.
 Landscape tables = whole page.

-The staff editor will write to the corresponding author notifying them of when the paper is due to be published.
+The Production Editor will write to the corresponding author notifying them of when the paper is due to be published.
 The paper will be copyedited and then sent to an external typesetter.
 PDF proofs will be sent out asap by email.
 We do not generally send revised proofs to the author.
 The production process takes six to eight weeks from acceptance to online publication.
-Because the number of pages in each issue is limited (and has to be a multiple of 16) it is inevitable that some papers get held over to the next issue.
-We try to do this fairly, selecting the papers by submission date, but sometimes the 16-page multiple constraint means that an older paper has to be held over.

 You will be given instructions on how to download a PDF of your paper from the online version of the Journal.
 Paper offprints can be ordered; instructions will be sent with the proof email.

 Limited space in the article means that detailed material, such as locality lists and analytical data, will be made available as online supplementary material.
-Supplementary material can also include supporting figures, videos and other ralted files.
+Supplementary material can also include supporting figures, videos and other related files.
 These files hosted on the GSL figshare portal at http://geolsoc.figshare.com